erickirt/demo-spreadsheet/README.md

 ### 4. Use the Copilot

-TODO add details what to do as a user
+Ask it to build a budget spreadsheet.

-## Zoom in on the CopilotKit code
+## 🔍 Zoom in on the CopilotKit code

 1. Look for `/api/copilotkit/route.ts` and `/api/copilotkit/tavily.ts` - for the research agent integrated into the spreadsheet